Claus1/unigui/README.md

 ### Basic gui elements ###
 You have to know that class names are used only for programmer convenience and do not receive Unigui.
-If the element name starts from _ , Unigui will not show it on a screen. if we need to paint an icon somewhere in the element, add 'icon': 'any MD icon name'.
+If the element name starts from _ , Unigui will not show its name on the screen. if we need to paint an icon somewhere in the element, add 'icon': 'any MD icon name'.
 Common form for element constructors:
 ```